stackbit-projects/friendly-yam-35292/src/pages/index.md

     grid_items:
       - title: Web Development
         content: >
-          Is your business a scaleup that needs additional help building a profitable React web app?
-This is the service for you.
+          Is your business a scaleup SaaS that needs additional help on the development side?
+Our service can help you build up massive revenue generating features
       - title: Shopify Development
         content: >
           Are you a budding ecom brand looking to take things to the 6-7 figure